sriramthota1/Esync/Sprint-1.md

 - As a user, I would have to answer 6 questions to generate a random movie suggestion.

-    -What is your fitness goal?
+    -What is your fitness goal?<br>
     -Select your preferred workout type.
+(Multiple Selection Option)<br>
-(Multiple Selection Option) -Please select the workout intensity level.
-(Multiple Selection Option) -Should the workout be age-appropriate?
+    -Please select the workout intensity level.
+(Multiple Selection Option)<br>
+    -Should the workout be age-appropriate?<br>
-    -How long should the workout be?
+    -How long should the workout be?<br>
-    -What is your current fitness level?
+    -What is your current fitness level?<br>

 - As a user, I would like to sign up/login to use the HealthSync Website and the features it provides.